 John McGauley has previously said he wants to eliminate the job he is running for, but apparently he also wants to cut the job he already has too.

-McGauley, seeking the Republican nomination for Allen County commissioner, released a proposal Monday for restructuring county government that not only includes reducing the number of commissioners, but also merges several other county positions.
+McGauley, who is seeking the Republican nomination for Allen County commissioner, on Monday released a proposal for restructuring county government that not only includes reducing the number of commissioners, but merging several other county positions.

 McGauley speaks with some experience on the issue, as he is the county recorder.
-He won a second term in 2010.
+He won a second term in the office in 2010.

 McGauley faces Commissioner Nelson Peters and William Phillips in the GOP primary.
 Gordon Anthony is running as a Democrat.